-I visited the National Archives this week, and made some notes about the Charters of Freedom display in the Rotunda.
+I visited the National Archives on December 12, 2018, and made some notes about the Charters of Freedom display in the Rotunda.

 The Rotunda contains 17 display cases.
 Aside from the three major documents in cases 8-10, each case contains facsimile documents and supporting information on modern placards.
 Franklin is featured in the display case on the far right, but all 17 display cases are interesting.
 I’m numbering them as you look into the Rotunda (as in the picture above), from left to right.